Backup of VMs on Local Storage and CSV

 - Online backup (also known as Child VM Snapshot method) — native Microsoft Hyper-V mechanism that allows you to create an application-consistent image of running VMs without any downtime.

 - Offline backup (also known as Saved State method) — native Microsoft Hyper-V mechanism that requires some VM downtime.
 To quiesce guest OS operations for a VM, Microsoft Hyper-V brings the VM to the save state (hibernates it).

-Offline backup is not applicable to VMs registered on Microsoft Hyper-V Server 2016 or newer.
+Offline backup is not applicable to VMs registered on Microsoft Hyper-V Server 2016 or later.